Multiple people charged in connection to Matthew Perry’s death - KVIA

 Struggle with addiction

-When announcing the charges on Thursday, Estrada said investigators believe Perry “fell back into addiction” in Fall 2023.
+When announcing the charges on Thursday, Estrada said investigators believe Perry “fell back into addiction” in Fall 2023 and noted Perry’s vulnerability as a recovering addict.

+Estrada alleged that Plasencia worked with Dr. Mark Chavez to supply Perry with Ketamine, which Perry’s assistant, Kenneth Iwamasa, would inject the actor with despite having no medical training.

+Chavez, a 54-year-old doctor from San Diego, “has agreed to plead guilty to one count of conspiracy to distribute ketamine,” according to the release.

 Perry had detailed his decades-long struggles with drug addiction in his 2022 memoir, “Friends, Lovers, and the Big Terrible Thing.”
 He wrote that he began abusing prescription medication after he was involved in a jet ski accident on the set of the film “Fools Rush In” in 1997 and was prescribed Vicodin.